jekim028/portfolio/content/jobs/Crenshaw Skate Club/index.md

 url: 'https://crenshawskateclub.com/'
 ---

-- Built custom, responsive e-commerce website for streetwear brand endorsed by Complex and LATimes using HTML, CSS, JavaScript, & Shopify Liquid to increase sales by 10%
+- Built custom, responsive e-commerce website for streetwear brand endorsed by Complex and LATimes using HTML, CSS, JavaScript, & Shopify Liquid to increase sales by 10% and boost monthly site visitors by 33%
-- Boosted monthly site visitors by 33% after redesigning site UI/UX to better communicate CSC brand through improved UX writing, a restructured sitemap, and wireframing in Figma
+- Crafted a strategy for exclusive online launch of CSC x Nike SB sneaker, yielding a 70K+ increase in new email subscribers; ensured uninterrupted user experience, despite 100K concurrent website visitors and bot activity at launch
-- Design landing pages and email campaigns for collaborations with global brands such as Nike, LA Clippers, and Lacoste
+- Design landing pages and email campaigns for collaborations with global brands such as LA Clippers, Coachella, and Lacoste